 For the purposes of the telephone survey we undertake, we also need to be able to identify samples of companies that are likely to be createch, as well as those that are likely to be tech companies.
 To do this, we use the coding of createch keywords as derived in Mateos-Garcia's (2021a) mapping report of createch R&D using GtR.
 Specifically, the approach used in that report involved first identifying creative firms participating in research collaborations using the SIC codes of companies obtained from Companies House, and second a topic modelling of the descriptions of the projects these creative firms were involved with to identify projects that focused on technology development.
 Companies associated with those projects were then considered to be createch.
-We use that list of companies involved in tech development projects in GtR as tech.
+We use that list of companies as the starting point for our createch sample frame.
+We consider non-creative companies involved in tech development projects in GtR as tech.
 This process yields initial samples of 1,009 in the 'createch frame' and 2,070 in the 'tech frame'.
 Questions are then included in the survey questionnaire designed to ensure that createch and tech firms have been accurately identified.20